Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

 where we have used~Eq.~\eqref{eq:(2.40)}.

-The GFERG equation~\eqref{eq:(2.43)} contains functional derivatives up to third order, such as~$\delta^3/(\delta\Bar{\psi}\delta A_\mu\delta A_\mu)\Bar{\Psi}$, whereas the conventional ERG equation would contain only the first order functional derivative.
-This difference arises from the non-linear terms in the underlying diffusion equations~\eqref{eq:(2.4)} which are required for the gauge invariance.
+The GFERG equation, Eq.~\eqref{eq:(2.43)}, contains functional derivatives up to third order, such as~$\delta^3/(\delta\Bar{\psi}\delta A_\mu\delta A_\mu)\Bar{\Psi}$, whereas the conventional ERG equation would contain only the first-order functional derivative.
+This difference arises from the nonlinear terms in the underlying diffusion equations, Eqs.~\eqref{eq:(2.4)}, which are required for the gauge invariance.
 Those higher derivative terms make computations in GFERG quite complicated (see the next section) as the price for preserving manifest gauge invariance.

 We note that in the present dimensionless formulation, Eq.~\eqref{eq:(2.30)} reads

 and $\mathit{\Gamma}_\tau^{\text{inv}}$ is invariant under